-Today I’m sharing about one of my favorite holiday traditions, The Feast of the Seven Fishes, introduced to me by my Italian in-laws.
+Today I’m sharing about one of my favorite holiday traditions, The Feast of the Seven Fishes.
 Read below to learn more about this Christmas Eve celebration and check out my mega Holiday Antipasto Platter!

 Y’all!!!
 I can’t even tell you how much I am in the Christmas spirit!
-After a little delay (due to a sick household) we finally got all of our holiday decorations up this weekend.
+After a little delay we finally got all of our holiday decorations up this weekend.
 And not only that, we are making plans and filling our calendar with some of our favorite holiday traditions and events!

-Growing up, my family was all about Christmas traditions, from going to a Christmas tree farm to cut down our tree each year, to spending an entire Saturday baking and decorating sugar cookies, to our family’s big Christmas party; my Mom made sure every December was filled with joy and happiness.
+Growing up, my family was all about Christmas traditions, from visiting Santa, to spending an entire Saturday baking and decorating sugar cookies; my Mom made sure every December was filled with joy and happiness.

 That’s why when I met my husband and his family, I was

-For our Italian family, it is tradition to have a huge Christmas Eve celebration (seriously my aunt-in-law invites every family member, friend and neighbor), and have the traditional Italian Christmas Eve dinner, The Feast of the Seven Fishes.
+For our Italian family, it is tradition to have a huge Christmas Eve celebration, and have the traditional Italian Christmas Eve dinner, The Feast of the Seven Fishes.
 The Feast of the Seven Fishes is literally a feast with seven fish dishes, and no red meat, or for my Sicilian family, no meat at all, whatsoever!

 Some Italians do The Feast of the Seven Fishes as seven different courses with seven different fishes featured at each course, but we always do a buffet, with an assortment of fish entrees and then usually have one or two fish appetizers.
 Everything from shrimp cocktail, crab dip and a seafood salad for the appetizers; to mussels in arrabiata sauce, shrimp scampi, linguini and clams, Pasta Puttanesca and oven baked lemon pepper tilapia for the main course.